coderefinery/presentations/phase-2-proposal.md

 ---

-# Conclusion
+# Conclusions

+## Past

-- There is significant need for workshops that are more advanced than Carpentries
+- There is a huge need for training in the Nordics
+- We have a working drop-in model
+- Workshops highly successful, material very effective and mature
-- NeIC and partners have a working team
+- Have a working team

-- Working drop-in model
+## Future

+- We haven’t reached a critical mass yet for CodeRefinery to be self-sustainable
-- Little risk or uncertainty
+- But we know what we need to do (little risk or uncertainty)
+  - Recruit and train more instructors
+  - Get universities involved
+  - Establish stronger networks (Nordic-RSE, Carpentries, universities)
-- Career development opportunity for NeIC/IP staff
+- Further career development for NeIC/IP staff

 ---